Skip to main navigation Skip to search Skip to main content

 Her research sits at the intersection of music psychology and health psychology, with a focus on understanding and improving health and wellbeing - particularly in relation to loneliness, psychological distress, and the use of creative and digital interventions.
 She has published over 35 peer-reviewed articles and contributes as a co-investigator to several large-scale interdisciplinary projects funded by Horizon Europe and national agencies.

-Jenny holds editorial and advisory roles with a number of organisations, including as Associate Editor for Psychology of Music and Research Committee Member for the National Association of Social Prescribing Link Workers (UK).
+Jenny holds editorial and advisory roles with a number of organisations, including as Associate Editor for Psychology of Music, the ALONE Loneliness Taskforce Research Network, and the National Association of Social Prescribing Link Workers (UK).

 Research Interests